AgentSlang/agentslang.github.io/pages/install.md

 	5. Create a folder in order to clone the agentslang source code and go to that folder.
-	6. Clone agentslang sourcecode from INSA git using following command (enter your username and password when you asked for). git clone https://github.com/AgentSlang/agentslang.github.io
+	6. Clone agentslang sourcecode from INSA git using following command (enter your username and password when you asked for). git clone https://github.com/AgentSlang/agentslang.github.io in the folder agemtslang.github.io/pages/src you can find the source code
 	7. Go to the following folder inside cloned items.
 		{Path}/nareca_final_version/Code/AgentSlang
 	8. Give permission to run gradlew bash using the following command.